wix/react-native-navigation/docs/docs/Installing.md

 }
 ```

-No run `npm run android` to build your application
+Now run `npm run android` to build your application

 #### 8.2 Ignore other RNN flavors